List of Madagascar (franchise) characters: Sage Moondancer

-Sage Moondancer, birth name Babak, (voiced by Jeff Bennett) is a buff and spiritualistic indri lemur (though he bears little resemblance to an indri).
+Sage Moondancer, birth name Babak, also known as "Mabisaydabaungungwahuliarfarfarf" (voiced by Jeff Bennett) is a buff and spiritualistic indri lemur (though he bears little resemblance to an indri).
 He tends to speak in spiritualist, hippie-like sentences nobody seems to understand.
 Despite his great strength and fighting skills, he is a devoted pacifist.
-He and Clover have a complicated romantic relationship - he is drawn to her but often feels threatened by her aggressiveness.
+He and Clover have a complicated romantic relationship—he is drawn to her but often feels threatened by her aggressiveness.
 Sage has made lifelong a bond with a giant hawk, who comes to his aid or to carry him off when it's needed; he can call him via squawking at any time.
-In Season 4, it's revealed that Sage is the firstborn prince of the Mountain Lemur Kingdom set to become king, but he abdicated the throne and left the kingdom to find his own destiny.
+In Season 4, it's revealed that Sage is the firstborn prince of the Mountain Lemur Kingdom and heir to the throne, but he abdicated his position and left the kingdom to find his own destiny.
 Sage's tyrannical younger brother Koto became king in his place.
 After Koto's defeat at the end of Exiled, Sage assumes his responsibility as king of the Mountain Lemurs and marries Clover.